joantune/maidSyncher/architecture/index.md

 If it has a GitHub side, an Issue will be created on the GH side, with the following characteristics:

  - GHRepository associated with the ACTaskCategory;
- - GHLabel P-<name of the ACProject> - the GHLabel is created if it doesn't exist;
+ - GHLabel P-&lt;name of the ACProject&gt; - the GHLabel is created if it doesn't exist;
  - GHMilestone, in case an ACMilestone is associated with the task, with the same name as the one on the ACProject.
  If this GHMilestone doesn't yet exist, it is created;
  - Body with the same content as the `ACTask#getBody()`;